As of 2020, there are very few operating systems for mobile phones like Android, IOS, Symbian(Nokia), KaiOS and a few other OS’s.

 - Android 11.0

-So, this is a list of all the android version names which released till now.
+So, this is the android version’s list which released till now.
 For more detailed information on each android version, continue reading.

 1. Android 1.0 and 1.1 Petit Four?

 Android 1.0 was officially released on September 23, 2008.

 There was no official codename for Android 1.1 but as per Wikipedia, it was called “Petit Four” which refers to a French dessert.

 The first Samsung Galaxy phone and HTC Hero are the two phones which are launched with Cupcake installed out of the box.

 Highlights of Android 1.5